 - i.
 The library will not acquire in print digest volumes accompanying law reporters.
 We will rely on online resources for access. - ii.
-Provide online access to these resources via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities.

-b.
-Legal Encyclopedias
+Provide online access to these resources via Lexis+ or Westlaw Edge Canada for both the Osgoode and York communities. - b.
+Legal Encyclopedias - i.

-- i.
 Collect in print (with current subscription) and retain one copy of each of the following: - 1.
 Canadian Encyclopedic Digest (Carswell); - 2.
-Halsbury's Laws of Canada (LexisNexis Canada); - 3.
-Québec JurisClasseur (LexisNexis Canada). - ii.
-Provide online access to these resources via Lexis AdvanceQuicklaw or WestlawNext Canada for both the Osgoode and York communities.

-c.
-Case and Statute Citators
+Halsbury's Laws of Canada (Lexis+ Canada); - 3.
+Québec Juris Classeur (Lexis+ Canada). - ii.
+Provide online access to these resources via Lexis+ or Westlaw Edge Canada for both the Osgoode and York communities. - c.
+Case and Statute Citators - i.

-- i.
 Do not collect in print; this policy applies to the following titles specifically: - 1.
 Canadian Case Citations (CJC); - 2.
 Canadian Statute Citations (CSC). - ii.
-Provide online access via LexisAdvanceQuicklaw (QuickCite) or WestlawNext Canada (KeyCite Canada) for both the Osgoode and York communities. - d.
-Legal Periodicals Indexes - The library will provide online access to the Index to Canadian Legal Literature via Lexis AdvanceQuicklaw or WestlawNext Canada to legal periodical indexes for both the Osgoode and York communities.
+Provide online access via Lexis+ (QuickCite) or Westlaw Edge Canada (KeyCite Canada) for both the Osgoode and York communities. - d.
+Legal Periodicals Indexes - i.
+The library will provide online access to the Index to Canadian Legal Literature (ICLL) via Lexis and Westlaw Edge Canada for both the Osgoode and York communities.
 For all other legal periodicals indexes, the library will provide online access through subscriptions.